tykeal/puppet-clm/README.md

 ## Limitations

-This module has only been testing RedHat / CentOS 6 & 7
+This module has only been tested on,
+- RedHat / CentOS 6 & 7
+- Ubuntu 16.04 (xenial)
+- Debian 8 (jessie)

 ## Development